 But what makes Kansas’ proposal even more breathtaking is that public-sector, government employees can also cite their religion to discriminate against LGBT Kansans – at the DMV, in libraries, at hospitals, at the police department, etc.

 If an employee at a non-religious or government business refuses to serve a gay or lesbian couple claiming religious freedom, the manager is obligated to find another employee who will oblige.
 These gay and lesbian couples are people who pay their taxes, pay for the service, help pay for the governmental business to continue to operate, but they can be made to jump through extra hoops and be treated as second class citizens.
 What gives?

 All of this is in the name of religious freedoms.
 Have any of these people heard of separation of church and state?
 Churches love this one when it gives them the tax exempt status, but suddenly there is no separation when they feel like they want to discriminate against certain groups of people.

 We are in a very divided nation.
-If we can’t see problems that will be arising over this, it’s only because we are wearing blinders.
+If we can’t see problems raising over this, it’s only because we are wearing blinders.
 After one or two states pass laws like this, several more will be trying to follow in their footsteps.

-None of these states are requiring businesses even notify customers in advance of their religious views.
+None of these states are requiring businesses even notify customers in advance of that they are exercising their religious freedom.
 No signs on the doors are needed.
 A homosexual couple could be asked to leave just about any place, as long as the person says it’s because of their religion.

 What a disgrace.